mdonkers/dotfiles/fedora_install.md

 ## Setup Fedora ##

-Some quick setup to make our live easier with further setup and configuration.

-Get a bigger font-size in the console

-    dpkg-reconfigure console-setup

-Choose font `Terminus` with size `14x28`.
+Fedora always installs a graphical environment (Gnome), so we're going to assume most software is available, and installation is done from the graphical environment.
+Then later disable Gnome to be able to switch to i3.

 Install git to fetch our `dotfiles` repository

-    apt-get install --no-install-recommends git
+    dnf install -y git

 Fetch the dotfiles repo

     git clone git://github.com/mdonkers/dotfiles.git "/tmp/dotfiles"

-## Dist upgrade to Stretch ##
-We need to do the dist-upgrade because for some reason 'Stretch' won't install directly.
-Hopefully at some point not needed anymore.
-Check the status of packages, you should see no warnings or either fix them

-    dpkg --audit

-Run the following commands to do the upgrade:

-    cd /tmp/dotfiles/bin
-    install.sh dist

-Because the kernel is upgraded, GRUB also needs to be updated to boot the correct stuff.
-Re-run the `mount` and `grub-install` steps to fix GRUB before rebooting.

-Now you're ready to reboot!
-Cross your fingers...

-## Continue Debian configuration ##
+## Continue Fedora configuration ##
-Now we can start installing tools to make the MacBook work as intended.
+Now we can start installing tools to make the laptop work as intended.
 First we'll install them and then setup one by one.
 (might need to fetch the `dotfiles` repo again)

     cd /tmp/dotfiles
     bin/install.sh sources
     bin/install.sh wifi other
-    bin/install.sh graphics nvidia
+    bin/install.sh graphics
     bin/install.sh wm

 As user, **not as root** !

     bin/install.sh dotfiles
-    bin/install.sh syncthing
-    bin/install.sh keybase

-After Syncthing is installed, enable / start the syncthing service and set it up.

 Verify wlan is working

     iwconfig

+Now disable Gnome and restart via the menu (afterwards login and run `startx`)

+    sudo systemctl set-default multi-user.target

+**Before** installing `private`, make sure the Yubikey is working properly.
+Follow below steps:

+    gpg --card-status
+    gpg --recv-keys 0x24046A96
+    gpg --edit-key gpg 0x24046A96

+Then type `trust` followed by `5` to give it full trust.
+Then `quit`.

+To allow logins / sudo via the Yubikey, first execute:

+    pamu2fcfg -u `whoami` -opam://`hostname` -ipam://`hostname`

+Copy the results to the file `/etc/yubikey/u2f_keys` Then continue installation (or manually add the two lines to the top of `/etc/pam.d/sudo` and `/etc/pam.d/login`):

+    ./bin/install.sh private

+## Remaining Software ##

 To install Slack, first download the Debian package.
 Then the following commands: